Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Algorithm: Linearly-Solvable Goal Kernel Dynamic Programming

-Type relations add an additional level of symbolic reasoning into the architecture, enabling us to make statements such as: "complete the purple sub-goals before the orange sub-goals", or "chop wood with an axe in addition to collecting water", as depicted in Fig. \ref{fig:coupled}.A and \ref{fig:coupled_dyn}.A by red arrows.
-The cost can then be defined as $q = q_{\sigma \dg} + q_\sigma$: where $q_{\sigma \dg}$ penalizes ordering violations on the bit-flips of $\sigma$, and $q_\sigma$ is a constant cost on task states with the exception of the task-space boundary state $\sigma_f=[1,1,...]$.
+where $H^{-1}_{\alpha\dg} := H^{-1}_\alpha\circ H^{-1}_\dg$ such that $H^{-1}_{\alpha\dg}(\sigma_i)\rightarrow \bp$.
+The new set $\mc C_{\Sigma}$ is computed by adding bit relations $c(\sigma_i^{\bd},\sigma_j^{\bd})$ to the set if the bits have assigned features which exist in the set of feature relations $\mc C_\Psi$.
+Feature relations add an additional level of symbolic reasoning into the architecture, enabling us to make statements such as: ``complete the purple sub-goals before the orange sub-goals", or ``chop wood with an axe in addition to collecting water", as depicted in Fig. \ref{fig:bog} and \ref{fig:task_example} by red arrows.

+Importantly, the precedence constraints aren't defined to apply to a history or sequence of bit-flips the agent has performed in the past, instead they are meant to refer to the state of the binary vector.
+When reversible bit flips ($1\rightarrow 0$) are disallowed, the constraints must necessarily act as precedence constraints on the agent's generated goal sequences, as there will be no way to repeat the same goal.
+The constraint, as it will be used to define the cost function $q_{\sigma \alpha}$ in \eqref{eq:BOG_order_cost}, is not symmetrical.
+Rather, $c(\sigma_i^{\bd},\sigma_j^{\bd})$ means that we cannot flip $\sigma_i^{\bd}$ with $\alpha_i$ when the vector $\bs$ has value $\bs(j)=\sigma_j^{\bd}$.

+The notation above is written abstractly with the placeholder variable $\sigma_i^{\bd}$, but formally it takes binary states set to one of the Boolean values, leading to four possible constraints: